mNandhu/MAL-APIClient/README.md

 # AniWatch to MAL Using MALAPI

-A simple pastime to compare local data from aniwatch/anime watching sites watchlist with MAL's watchlist Using MAL API to Get a Public list of a user and compare it with the local list and find missing entries
+A simple pastime project to compare local data from aniwatch/anime watching sites watchlist with MAL's watchlist and adding missing entries
+Using MAL API to Get a Public list of a user and compare it with the local list and find missing entries and then adds them

 Version1: Code to find the missing entries
 TODO: Automatically add missing entries from aniwatch to mal